‘Shocked and disheartened’: How coal country is reacting to Manchin’s climate deal

 “This legislation is so egregious, it leaves those of us that call Senator Manchin a friend, shocked and disheartened,” they wrote.

-Backlash from the coal industry, conservative groups and GOP lawmakers has opened up an opportunity for political challengers ahead of Manchin’s upcoming reelection battle.
+The backlash from the coal industry, conservative groups, and GOP lawmakers have opened up an opportunity for political challengers ahead of Manchin’s upcoming reelection battle.

 Rep. Alex Mooney (R-W.Va.) is running television ads accusing the Democratic senator of crossing the state’s coal industry, an apparent signal that he plans to challenge him in 2024.